Hypergraph $p$-Laplacian equations for data interpolation and semi-supervised learning: Numerical experiments

 The stochastic PDHG algorithm is not suitable for $F_{H}^{con}$ when hyperedges have large cardinality (see Figure \ref{fig:time_1D}).
-We adopt the subgradient descent algorithm proposed in \cite{zhang2017re} for solving $F_{H}^{con}$.
+We adopt the subgradient descent algorithm proposed in \cite{zhang2017re} for minimizing $F_{H}^{con}$.
 The step size is empirically chosen as

 to speed up the algorithm, as suggested by the authors.
 In this setting, it is not easy to find a robust stopping criterion for the algorithm since it is not convergent in general.
 This is also the reason that we do not utilize it in the previous subsection.
-We manually select the smallest iteration number within $[0,5000]$ that reaches the minimum classification error for each dataset and labeling rate.
-While our simplified $p$-Laplacian equation is easy to implement.
-A simple stopping criterion like $\max(u^{k-1}, u^{k})\leq \varepsilon$ is stable and gives expected classification results.
-We choose $\varepsilon=10^{-4}$ for datasets Mushroom and Covertype and choose $\varepsilon=10^{-2}$ for datasets Cora and Pubmed.
+Instead, we manually select the iteration number within $[0,10,000]$ that achieves the minimum energy for each dataset and each labeling rate.
+While $F_{CE}^{con}$ and our equation \eqref{AE} are easy to implement.
+A simple stopping criterion like $\max |u^{k-1}- u^{k}|\leq \varepsilon$ is feasible.
+We find that $\varepsilon=10^{-3}$ for $F_{CE}^{con}$ and $\varepsilon=10^{-2}$ for equation \eqref{AE} give the expected classification result.

-To compare the classification accuracy of $F_{H}^{con}$ and equation \eqref{AE}, we randomly select $\{20, 40,\cdots, 160\}$ points from the datasets Mushroom and Covertype and select $\{5\%,10\%,\cdots, 25\%\}$ points from the datasets Cora and Pubmed as the training sets and run the algorithms for 10 times.
+To compare the classification accuracy of different algorithms, we randomly select some points from the dataset as the training set and repeat the experiment 10 times.
 The classification error and the standard deviation are summarized in Table \ref{tab:SSL}.
+For datasets Mushroom and Covertype, the minimizer of $F_{CE}^{con}$ is approximately a constant on the unlabeled points, resulting in poor classification accuracy (see the first column of Figure \ref{fig:solution}).
+This is the spiking phenomenon we observed in Figure \ref{fig:1Dk}.
+The hypergraph algorithms $F_{H}^{con}$ and equation \eqref{AE} avoid this problem (see the second and third columns of Figure \ref{fig:solution}).
+It can also be seen from Figure \ref{fig:solution} that $F_{H}^{con}$ suppresses spiky solutions better than equation \eqref{AE}, coinciding with the result of Figure \ref{fig:1Dk}.

-Surprisingly, equation \eqref{AE} achieves better classification accuracy, even though it comes from an approximation of $F_{H}^{con}$ and cannot suppress spiky solutions as well as $F_{H}^{con}$.
+By comparing the results of $F_{CE}^{con}$ and equation \eqref{AE} on Datasets Cora, Pubmed, and DBLP, we find that the latter has better classification performance in most of the cases.
+However, as the labeling rate increases, the advantage of the latter decreases or even disappears (see the datasets Cora and DBLP with a labeling rate of 10\%).
+This suggests that the hypergraph algorithm is more suitable for problems with low labeling rates.
+By comparing the results of $F_{H}^{con}$ and equation \eqref{AE}, we are surprised to find that equation \eqref{AE} achieves better classification accuracy, even though it comes from an approximation of $F_{H}^{con}$ and cannot suppress spiky solutions as well as $F_{H}^{con}$.